banner

 └── PK

-Create it using the following command:
+Create it with the following command:

 mkdir -p /etc/secureboot/keys/{db,dbx,KEK,PK}